Infrastructure and Routing for Connected Objects lab

 Listen on all topics starting with irco/.
 Send a text using irco/yourname.
 Check that you receive it, other colleagues receive it too, and that you receive other colleagues' texts.

-What risk does this exercice introduce (if you listen on # for ex.), from security point of view?
+What risk does this exercice introduce on your laptop (if you listen on # for ex.), from security point of view?

 RabbitMQ broker and clients